baentsch/oqs-software/haproxy/README.md

 For anyone interested in running an HAproxy for a longer period and utilizing a more realistic setup with an QSC-enabled certificate authority (CA) the following utility scripts permit doing this:

 - `scripts/create-oqsca.sh`: Creates self-signed, password-protected QSC key/cert pair.
-The QSC algorithm chosen can be changed from the default setting (`dilithium4`).
+The QSC algorithm chosen can be changed from the default setting (`dilithium4`) with the parameter `-s`.
 - `scripts/gen-server-csr.sh`: Creates QSC key and certificate signing request (CSR) for the server DNS name passed as parameter.
-The QSC algorithm chosen can be changed from the default setting (`dilithium3`).
+The QSC algorithm chosen can be changed from the default setting (`dilithium4`) with the parameter `-s`.
 - `scripts/sign-server-csr.sh`: Signs the CSR created in the second step with the CA key created in the first step.

 ## Further configuration options

+### Utility scripts

+All shell scripts have the same optional two parameters:

+- `--sig` (or `-s`): Signature algorithm: Choose any listed [here](https://github.com/open-quantum-safe/openssl#authentication).
+Default is `dilithium4`.
+- `--kem` (or `-k`): KEM algorithm: Choose any listed [here](https://github.com/open-quantum-safe/openssl#key-exchange).
+Default is `kyber512`.

+By way of example, the command `./scripts/run-bash.sh -s qteslapiii ` will create a docker instance running a QSC haproxy environment using QTeslaIII signatures with a Kyber512 KEM.

 ### HAproxy